 MCB has advanced numerously in the past 30 years.
 Early devices were generally of the ‘zero-cutting’ type.
-During a short circuit time the current had to pass through a zero before the arc was extinguished and the provided a short circuit breaking current capacity was about 3kA.
-These early MCB’s were housed or covered in a bakelite moulding.
+During a short circuit time, the current had to pass through a zero before the arc was extinguished and the provided a short circuit breaking current capacity was about 3kA.
+These early MCB’s were housed or covered in a bakelite molding.

 Construction of Miniature Circuit Breaker:

 Most of the MCBs are single pole construction for using in single phase electrical circuits.
 Modern day’s MCBs complete working system is housed within a plastic molding.
 The contact system of MCB comprises a fixed and a moving contact and attached to each is a contact tip which provides a low resilience contact junction to resist welding.
 Now a day’s modern MCBs are fitted with arc chutes consisting of metal plates which are held in position by insulating material.
 The arc chute does not necessarily surround the contact.
 In some designs, arc runners are provided to pull the arc into the arc chute.

 The tripping mechanism for an MCB usually consists of a thermal magnetic arrangement.
 The thermal action is provided by a bimetal with in some cases a heater.
 For ratings between the ranges of 6 to 63A the bimetal forms part of the current path.
 The heat generated within the bimetal itself being sufficient to cause deflection.
 The deflection is then used to activate the tripping mechanism inside the MCB.

 The characteristics of the bimetal are chosen to provide particular delays time under specific overload or fault currents according to the required time-current characteristic.
 Generally, a high resistance bimetal is used for low current devices and a lower resistance bimetal for high current devices.
 For very low current MCBs a heater may be incorporated around the bimetal in order to generate sufficient heat to deflect it.